Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 .. important::

-  Please, follow the requirements specified on the page with :ref:`Models reference` when uploading your own images for processing through the API of the Mapflow platform.
+  Please, follow the requirements specified on the page with :doc:`../userguides/requirements` when uploading your own images for processing through the API of the Mapflow platform.

     * **Check the data type**
           The Data type must be Byte (8 bit).
 If the Data type is Int16,  or Float32 etc, please follow the instruction :doc:`../userguides/howto`.